Nebo15/sage/README.md

 1. To know at which stage we failed we need to keep an eye on the special returns from the functions we're using here;
 2. Hard to control that there is a condition to compensate for all possible error cases;
-3. Impossible not keep relative code close to each other, because bare expressions in `with`do not leak to the `else` block;
+3. Impossible to not keep relative code close to each other, because bare expressions in `with`do not leak to the `else` block;
 4. Hard to test;
 5. Hard to improve, eg. it is hard to add retries, async operations or circuit breaker without making it even worse.

-For some time you might get away by splitting `create_and_subscribe_user/1`, but it only works while number of transactions is very small.
+For some time you might get away by splitting `create_and_subscribe_user/1`, but it only works while the number of transactions is very small.

 ### Using Sagas